-Applicants must be 16 years of age or older or dually/jointly enrolled high school students in the 10th, 11th or 12th grade for college admission.
+Applicants must be 16 years of age or a dual/joint enrolled high school student in the 10th, 11th, or 12th grade for college admission.
 The minimum age for admission in certain programs is greater than 16 years of age.
 The age requirement for certain programs may be different due to professional accreditation standards or applicable state or federal laws.
 Consult the Program Descriptions section for specific age requirements for each program of study.